Oguzhanrose/bachelorproject/README.md

 <p align="center"> <img src="./readme_img/results_good.png" alt="Drawing"/> </p>
 <br>

-This one shows us a table showing the mean average precision (mAP) score on the trained 11 models been evaluated on a test-set.
+This illustration below is a table showing the mean average precision (mAP) score on the trained 11 models, which has been evaluated on the test-set.

 <br>
 <p align="center"> <img src="./readme_img/results.png" alt="Drawing"/> </p>